stasemsoft/FontysICT-sem1/docs/basic/lussen/training_HetGroteGeheel.md

-# Training - While - Het grote geheel
+# Training - While - The big picture

-Maak een applicatie met een while loop met daarbij een variabele "totaal".
-In deze while loop wordt een willekeurig cijfer gegenereerd.
-Deze willekeurige cijfer wordt bij de variabele "totaal" opgeteld.
-Wanneer de variabele "totaal" hoger is dan 1000, wordt er een melding gegeven "Het getal is nu hoger!".
+Create an application with a while loop including a variable “total”.
+In this while loop, a random digit is generated.
+This random number is added to the variable “total”.
+When the variable “total” exceeds 1000, a message is given “The number is now higher!”.

-Breid het programma uit dat je zelf het "hoger dan getal" kan invoeren.
+Extend the program that you can enter the “higher than number” yourself.